-The remainder the tasks of in meas extensions multiprofit use the Gaussian mixture PSF model to fit a PSF-convolved model to all objects in a given patch, for all available bands.
+The remainder of the tasks in meas_extensions_multiprofit use the Gaussian mixture PSF model to fit a PSF-convolved model to all objects in a given patch, for all available bands.
 Convenient tasks are available for a variety of models, including a single Sersic, as well as multi-component bulge-disk models with an optional central point source component.
 In all cases, the structural parameters for each component are band-independent, with a separate total flux parameter for each band. is, individual components do not have intrinsic color gradients (although the convolved models might, if the PSF parameters vary by band).

-5.13.
+5.6.3.
 Reliability Scoring

-The meas_transiNet package determines a numerical score for input cutout images using pre-trained machine-learning models.
+TODO: move this out of the measurement subsection The meas_transiNet package determines a numerical score for input cutout images using pre-trained machine-learning models.
 Image differencing may produce false detections, so time-domain surveys chacteristically use machine learning classifiers to distinguish astrophysical sources from artifacts ("Real/Bogus;" e.g., J. S. Bloom et al. 2012; D. A. Goldstein et al. 2015; D. A. Duev et al. 2019).